Model-based clustering in simple hypergraphs through a stochastic blockmodel: Introduction

 The literature on high-order interactions often discusses simplicial complexes alongside hypergraphs \citep{batt:cenc:iaco:etal:20}.
 However, the unique characteristic of simplicial complexes, where each subset of an occurring interaction should also occur, places them outside the scope of this introduction, which is specifically focused on hypergraphs.\\

 In this article, our focus is on model-based clustering for simple hypergraphs, specifically studying stochastic hypergraph blockmodels.
-We formulate a general stochastic blockmodel for simple hypergraphs, along with various submodels, and outline the key differences compared to previous proposals (Section~\ref{sec:model}).
+We formulate a general stochastic blockmodel for simple hypergraphs, along with various submodels (Section~\ref{sec:model}).
 We provide the first result on the generic identifiability of parameters in a hypergraph stochastic blockmodel (Section~\ref{sec:ident}).
 Parameter inference and node clustering are performed using a variational Expectation-Maximization (\texttt{VEM}) algorithm (Section~\ref{sec:vem}) that approximates the maximum likelihood estimator.
 Model selection for the number of groups is based on an integrated classification likelihood (ICL) criterion (Section~\ref{sec:ICL}).
 To illustrate the performance of our method, we conduct experiments on synthetic sparse hypergraphs, including a comparison with hypergraph spectral clustering (HSC) and modularity approaches (Section~\ref{sec:simus}).
 Notably, the line clustering experiment (Section~\ref{sec:line}) highlights the significant differences between our approach and the one proposed by \cite{chod:veld:bens:21}.
-As a by-product, our synthetic experiments demonstrate that the detectability thresholds for non-uniform sparse hypergraphs, also known as Kesten-Stigum thresholds \citep{ange:etal:15,step:zhu:22} cannot be deduced from the uniform case (Section~\ref{sec:sim_estim}).
 We also analyze a co-authorship dataset, presenting conclusions that differ from spectral clustering and bipartite stochastic blockmodels (Section~\ref{sec:data}).
-The proofs of all theoretical results are provided in Section~\ref{sec:proofs}.
+We discuss (Section~\ref{sec:discuss}) our approach, its advantages, current limitations and possible extensions.
 An \texttt{R} package, \texttt{HyperSBM}, which implements our method in efficient \texttt{C++} code, as well as all associated scripts, are available online (see Section~\ref{sec:available}).
-This manuscript is accompanied by Supplementary Material (SM) that contains additional information and experiments.
+This manuscript is accompanied by a Supplementary Material (SM) that contains additional information and experiments, as well as the proofs of all theoretical results.